 Introduction

-There are some times when users try to send the emails from their mail server to an external domain user faces an error that prohibits the user from connecting, and email cannot be delivered.
+There are times when users attempt to send emails from their mail server to an external domain, but they encounter an error that prevents them from connecting, and the email cannot be delivered.
 The sender will receive a non-delivery Receipt with the following SMTP error:

 554 5.7.1: You are not allowed to connect